EllyC20/ms3-beauty-buys/README.md

 Am I Responsive Image Here

 Beauty Buys is a review site, where users can upload their own reviews of beauty products.
 Due to Covid-19 many people have had to tighten their purses, and pay closer attention to where their money is going.
 By having a site where users can read about products before purchasing ensures money is not wasted on unsuitable products.
 The aim is that a community of people with a common interest will be developed and people can have fun learning and reviewing.

-The Deployed Live Site Link Here
+The live website can be viewed [here](https://beauty-buys.herokuapp.com/)

 <br>